Timeline: Xerox's complex relationship with top investors

 April 20, 2017

-Japan's Fujifilm postpones here its earnings announcement over questionable accounting practices at a unit of Fuji Xerox, its Asia-Pacific joint venture with Xerox
+* Japan’s Fujifilm postpones its earnings announcement over questionable accounting practices at a unit of Fuji Xerox, its Asia-Pacific joint venture with Xerox

 Aug.
 1, 2017